xprgroupcorporation/xprgroupcorporation/README.md

 - ⚡ Turning random ideas into real projects

 ## 🤝 Collaboration
 Open to working with developers, creators, and people who like building cool things.
 If you’re serious about creating, we’ll probably get along.

 ## 🌌 The Future
 We have planned numerous projects and forward-thinking ideas for the future.
 While we currently lack the workforce, time, and resources to execute everything, we are confident in our long-term growth.
 With time, the right people, and continuous progress, we aim to **expand XPR’s vision on a global scale.**

-##
-> Some projects start as experiments.
-> Some experiments turn into systems.
-> Some systems change everything.
-**Welcome to XPR.**
-##

 ## 📫 Contacts & Socials